JermYeWorm/JermYeWorm.github.io/_pages/about.md

 Previously, I interned at the Johns Hopkins University Applied Physics Laboratory as a spacecraft power engineer, designing and testing analog electronics for NASA's Dragonfly rotorcraft mission to Titan.
 Prior to that, I worked on spacecraft systems software at the US Naval Research Lab under a Secret clearance.

-Before college, I was a Bio-MEMS research assistant under Professor Abraham Lee, where I worked on a novel intracellular delivery microfluidic platform.
-Check out the paper [here](https://doi.org/10.1002/advs.202102021).
+Before college, I was a Bio-MEMS research assistant under Professor Abraham Lee, where I worked on a novel intracellular delivery microfluidic platform ([AESOP](https://doi.org/10.1002/advs.202102021)).

 In my free time, I enjoy golf, cooking, and hiking.
 I am also the President of the UMD Juggling Club!
 Check us out [here](https://www.instagram.com/umdjugglingclub/)!